Conn's: History

+Customer service scandal

-On July 3, 2014, Conn's was featured in The New York Times in the biweekly column called “The Haggler”.
+On July 3, 2014, Conn's was featured in The New York Times in the biweekly column called "The Haggler".
 The article sparked a social media backlash, concentrated around the hashtag "#talktothehaggler".
 A follow-up column, continuing the critique of the company's customer service, was printed on July 19.
 On November 9, 2014, the Haggler column reported that Conn's did not return inquiries about its alleged practices of offering credit to high-risk customers, a lawsuit over which is currently underway.

-Haggler columnist David Segal reported as follows: "bonuses for the company’s chief executive, Theodore M. Wright; its chief operating officer, Michael J. Poppe; and its chief financial officer, Brian E. Taylor — named defendants in the suit — were largely tied to the company’s operating income.
-[Wright's] maximum bonus of $850,000 would be achieved if Conn’s booked $165.8 million in operating income in 2014, according to the suit.
+Haggler columnist David Segal reported as follows: "bonuses for the company's chief executive, Theodore M. Wright; its chief operating officer, Michael J. Poppe; and its chief financial officer, Brian E. Taylor — named defendants in the suit — were largely tied to the company's operating income.
+[Wright's] maximum bonus of $850,000 would be achieved if Conn's booked $165.8 million in operating income in 2014, according to the suit.
 The company came close, with $162 million.
 Mr. Wright took home a $820,000 bonus.
-The complaint also states that both he and Mr. Poppe also sold shares of Conn’s in 2013, the period when the plaintiffs maintain that those shares were “artificially inflated.”
+The complaint also states that both he and Mr. Poppe also sold shares of Conn's in 2013, the period when the plaintiffs maintain that those shares were "artificially inflated."
 Mr. Wright had not sold any shares since 2007.
 In 2013, he sold enough to yield $1.9 million.
 Mr. Poppe cashed out $2.6 million the same year.
 In this way top executives at Conn's benefitted from the credit-for-all strategy, with big bonuses and well-timed stock sales.